clinical-genomics-uppsala/poppy_uppsala/docs/index.md

 # Welcome to poppy_uppsala

-A short introduction to our awesome pipeline poppy_uppsala
+A short introduction to our pipeline poppy_uppsala.

+/!\ DOCUMENTATION PAGES UNDER CONSTRUCTION, not everything is up-to-date yet

 # Hydra-genetics